GoogleChromeLabs/howto-components/overview.md

 We currently don't (and probably won't) implement **all* *components that can be found in the WAI ARIA Authoring Practices.
-However, re-using the principles used in other `<HowTo>` components should enable readers to implement any components that are missing.
+However, re-using the principles used in other `<howto>` components should enable readers to implement any components that are missing.